troglobit/watchdogd/README.md

 Build & Install
 ---------------

-watchdogd is tailored for Linux systems and should build against any (old) C libray.
-However, watchdogd v2.1 and later require two external libraries that were previously a built-in, [libite][] and [libuEv][].
-Neither of them should present any surprises, both use de facto standard configure script and support `pkg-config` which watchdogd use to locate requried libraries and header files.
+`watchdogd` is tailored for Linux systems and should build against any (old) C libray.
+However, `watchdogd` v2.1 and later require two external libraries that were previously a built-in, [libite][] and [libuEv][].
+Neither of them should present any surprises, both use de facto standard `configure` scripts and support `pkg-config` which the `watchdogd` `configure` script use to locate requried libraries and header files.

-Hence, the regular `./configure && make` is usually sufficient to build watchdogd.
+Hence, the regular `./configure && make` is usually sufficient to build `watchdogd`.
 But, if libraries are installed in non-standard locations you may need to provide their paths:

     PKG_CONFIG_PATH=/opt/lib/pkgconfig:/home/ian/lib/pkgconfig ./configure